Page Start

 (桂枝茯苓丸)

-Itoh T, Terasawa K, Kohta K, et al. Effect of Keishi-bukuryo-gan and trapidil on the microcirculation in patients with cerebro-spinal vascular disease.
+Itoh T, Terasawa K, Kohta K, et al. Effect of keishi-bukuryo-gan and trapidil on the microcirculation in patients with cerebro-spinal vascular disease.
 Wakan Iyaku Gakkaishi (Journal of Medical and Pharmaceutical Society for WAKAN-YAKU) 1992; 9: 40-6.
 2) I

 I67.9 keishibukuryogan